IMMM-SFA/naturf/docs/source/user_guide.rst

 Complete Aspect Ratio (100)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ratio of building surface area and exposed ground area to the total building plan area.
 Because **naturf** does not include vegetation, this is the same as building surface area to plan area ratio.
+(Burian 2204)

 Height-to-Width Ratio (101)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~